flatironinstitute/finufft/README.md

 <img align="right" src="docs/logo.png" width="350">

-cuFINUFFT is a very efficient GPU implementation of the 2- and 3-dimensional non-uniform FFT of types 1 and 2, in single and double precision, based on the CPU code [FINUFFT][1].
+cuFINUFFT is a very efficient GPU implementation of the 2- and 3-dimensional nonuniform FFT of types 1 and 2, in single and double precision, based on the CPU code [FINUFFT][1].

-It has several algorithmic innovations, including load-balancing, bin-sorting for cache-aware access, and use of fast shared memory.
+We introduce several algorithmic innovations, including load-balancing, bin-sorting for cache-aware access, and use of fast shared memory.
-Our tests show an acceleration above FINUFFT of up to 10x on modern hardware, and up to 100x faster than some other established GPU NUFFT codes.
+Our tests show an acceleration above FINUFFT of up to 10x on modern hardware, and up to 100x faster than other established GPU NUFFT codes.
 The transforms it performs may be summarized as follows: type 1 maps nonuniform data to a bi- or tri-variate Fourier series, whereas type 2 does the adjoint operation (which is not generally the inverse of type 1).
+These transforms are performed to a user-presribed tolerance, at close-to-FFT speeds;
+under the hood, this involves detailed kernel design, custom spreading/interpolation stages, and plain FFTs performed by cuFFT.
 See the [documentation for FINUFFT][3] for a full mathematical description of the transforms and their applications to signal processing, imaging, and scientific computing.

 Main developer: **Yu-hsuan Melody Shih** (NYU).
 Main other contributors: